Former Team Ark Headquarters, four years ago.

 Three years’ worth of dust had settled, disturbing the home-like feel that Derek used to know when walking in.
 None of the old team had set foot in this place in years, and it showed through the little details: there was no flower vase in the front hall from Kindred’s love of plants.
-No smell of delicious meals came from the kitchen, as Sparrow wasn’t cooking.
+No smell of delicious meals came from the kitchen to cover the musty scent that had gathered from the years of neglect, as Sparrow wasn’t cooking.
 No sharp sounds came from the metal shop where Star used to work in her downtime.
 The security cameras had no red lights, as Agent hadn’t turned them on in years.
 Derek could almost hear the thuds from the training room where he and Striker used to spar, but Striker was long gone…

 Derek came to a halt outside the training room.
 His shoulders slumped slightly when he realized that it wasn’t Striker in front of him, but he straightened again when he realized that he had never seen the intruder before.